-MSF teams see how the rapid spread of the disease has overwhelmed health care systems, disrupted economies, and altered social life in many parts of the world.
-In human terms, the toll of the disease is almost unfathomable: COVID-19 has killed more than 1.7 million people since it was first reported by the World Health Organization (WHO).
-There have been nearly 80 million cases reported so far—and many more go undocumented.
+MSF teams see how the rapid spread of the disease has overwhelmed health care systems, shattered economies, and altered social life around the world.
+The human toll of the disease is staggering: COVID-19 has killed more than 4.5 million people since it was first reported by the World Health Organization (WHO) in December 2020.
+There have been more than 221 million cases reported—and many more go undocumented.

-Learn more about the coronavirus and MSF's response >>
+Learn more about the coronavirus:

-A new coronavirus was first reported in Wuhan, China, on December 31, 2019.
-This virus presents particular dangers as there is no known pre-immunity, no vaccine, and no specific treatment.
+A novel coronavirus was first reported in Wuhan, China, on December 31, 2019.
+This virus presented particular dangers as there was no known pre-immunity, no vaccine, and no specific treatment.
 The virus is contagious, and everyone is presumed to be susceptible.
-Doctors Without Borders/Médecins Sans Frontières (MSF) teams are working in projects around the world to fight the spread of coronavirus, and to sustain other lifesaving medical aid for communities who are further threatened by this pandemic.
+MSF teams immediately began working in projects around the world to fight the spread of the coronavirus, and to sustain other lifesaving medical aid for communities further threatened by this new disease.

 Coronaviruses are a large family of viruses, most of which are harmless for humans.
 Four types are known to cause colds, and two other types can cause severe lung infections: Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
-The novel coronavirus is now known as SARS-CoV-2, because of its similarities to the virus that causes SARS.
+The novel coronavirus is known as SARS-CoV-2, because of its similarities to the virus that causes SARS.